cs4241-19a/a4-creativecoding/README.md

 8. Major challenges with the screen, leaderboard, instructions, and healthbar... etc.
 9. For some reason most keyboards don't let a user use the left, up and spacebar at the same time.
 This is a limitation for this code.
 In the future I will use a different set of keys for controls.

+###### User inputs
+There are a bunch of things the user can do for input to this program.
+1. Selecting a tank
+2. Type a username
+3. Close and bring up the help menu.
+For loading screen use the button, for game screen press q.
+4. Use the up arrow key to move forward.
+5. Use the back arrow key to move backwards.
+6. Use the left arrow key to turn right.
+7. Use the right arrow key to turn right.
+8. Any combination of forward/backward and left/right.
+9. Spacebar to shoot bullets.
+10. Spacebar and combination of forward/backward and left/right keys.

 #### JS Linter Used
 I used eslint which is for the commandline.
 I installed it and run eslint --fix ./* which automaticlly fixes all problems according to the linter.
 The default for this linter is pretty simple.
 Basic examples: